 Ah, the sound of brass being cut by a carbide steel rotating blade.
-If you've ever gotten a key cut you know the sound is just not pleasant.
-However it is unique.
+If you've ever gotten a key cut, you know the sound is just not pleasant.
+However, it is unique.
 Nothing sounds quite like it.
-And if you listen to it long enough with no ear protection that's exactly what you'll hear: nothing.
+And, if you listen to it long enough with no ear protection, then that's exactly what you'll hear: nothing.

-Yet it is fascinating, isn't it?
+Yet, it is fascinating, isn't it?
 This screaming little piece of equipment.
-Looking closer it is really a marvel of mechanical engineering.
+A closer look reveals that it is really a marvel of mechanical engineering.

 The above illustration is of a key machine designed to cut keys for everyday pin tumbler locks.
 Like all such key machines it has: